How to Become a Leader Others Will Want to Follow

 To make a long story short, Ally leaves your organization, and you are faced with a challenge.
 Ally’s not the first employee over the past few years to leave.
 The common thread is Karen.
-How do you help Karen, one of your best performing managers, improve her leadership skills?
+How do you help Karen, one of your best-performing managers, improve her leadership skills?
 And even more importantly, how do you build a culture where highly talented individuals want to work with your company and become loyal, productive, results-oriented teammates?

 The answer lies in engagement.
 When you think of engagement, perhaps you think of a state of premarriage, being in gear, or a hostile military encounter.
 But from a business perspective, engagement means the emotional connection someone has to their work and the level of discretionary effort they put forth based on their relationship with their direct manager.
 Engaged associates are highly involved, enthusiastic, and committed to their work.
 An engaged culture results in lower absenteeism, turnover, and shrinkage, and higher customer ratings, productivity, sales, and profits.
 The opposite is true for unengaged or actively disengaged associates—those who don’t care about their work or are resentful that their needs aren’t being met will intentionally undermine the organization.
 Hence, the greater the engagement, the greater the business results, and vice versa.
-Bottom line, engagement matters.
+Bottom line is, engagement matters.